 Cold Spring Harbor Laboratory

-The historic structure’s 11-foot floor-to-floor heights present a significant challenge to installing modern laboratory HVAC systems, requiring innovative mechanical solutions.
+The historic structure’s 11-foot floor-to-floor heights presented a significant challenge to installing modern laboratory HVAC systems, requiring innovative mechanical solutions.
 The high efficiency design employs geothermal heating and cooling and other advanced sustainable strategies.

 The building is named in honor of Milislav Demerec, a renowned geneticist who established Cold Spring Harbor Laboratory’s prominence in the fledgling field of molecular biology.
 Under his leadership, CSHL built its first building dedicated to research in 1953, later named Demerec Laboratory.
 The original 16,000-square-foot facility consisted of two reinforced concrete structures connected by a modern glass circulation tower and stair.

 Centerbrook designed additions in the 1980s that added laboratory, office, and administrative space that obscured the original mid-century modern structure, deemed inconsistent with the campus’s whaling village aesthetic.
 But because it has housed some of the CSHL’s most influential researchers, the building is beloved.
-It is through this project that Demerec Laboratory will undergo a full-circle transformation.
+It is through this project that Demerec Laboratory underwent a full-circle transformation.